NorwegianVeterinaryInstitute/BioinfTraining/ResFinder.md

 **The following code should be used inside a SLURM script.**
-**We are preparing a full help page on how to run using SLURN script**
+**We are preparing a full help page on how to run using SLURM script**

 ```
 conda activate ResFinder